-Medical laboratory technologists are part of a team of clinical heath care professionals.
-They perform a variety of specialized tests using high-tech equipment that assists physicians in diagnosis, treatment and prevention of disease in patients.
+As a medical laboratory technologist, you will be part of a team of clinical heath care professionals.
+In this program, you will learn to perform a variety of specialized tests using high-tech equipment that assists physicians in diagnosis, treatment and prevention of disease in patients.

 - Drawing blood samples from patients